 A rising tide lifts all boats, but this tide won’t last long.
 It’s scheduled to recede by December 14th, less than two weeks after Cyber Monday, as online shoppers rush to convert themselves into buyers before the last-ship-date deadline.

 For many brands, this predictable holiday tide is critical to the year’s overall ecommerce success.
-Conversion rates rise sharply for a couple weeks, then fall back to normal.
+Holiday website conversion rates rise sharply for a couple of weeks, then fall back to normal.

-Growth-minded brands, on the other hand, prefer to live in a reality of their own making where conversion rates rise for a couple weeks, then stay put right there to become the new normal.
+Growth-minded brands, on the other hand, prefer to live in a reality of their own making where conversion rates rise for a couple weeks during the holidays, then stay put right there to become the new normal.

 This isn’t just wishful thinking.
 This is the art & science of conversion rate optimization (CRO).
 And I’m thankful for our smart team members who help create this reality for our clients.

-Our CRO Team recently concluded a website test for a name-brand client they began working with earlier this year.
+Our Conversion Rate Optimization Team recently concluded a website test for a name-brand client that they began working with earlier this year.